 The practice had a complaints policy and procedures.
-The practice made available information in the waiting areas on how to complain.
-The staff we spoke with were aware of the complaints process and told us that they would refer all complaints to the practice manager to deal with.
-We saw that the practice had received no complaints in the previous 12 months.
+The practice made available this information in the waiting areas on how to complain.
+The staff were aware of the complaints process and told us that they would refer all complaints to the partners to deal with.
+We saw that the practice had received two complaints in the last 12 months.
+They were reviewed and processed in accordance with the practice's complaints policy.